 We are learning far more about ourselves thanks to the Human Genome Project.
 Adding this avalanche of new findings to what has been collected by other branches of discovery since, for example, the Taung child skull found in South Africa by Raymond Dart, 1925, seem to be getting us closer to how branching migratory activity mingled small groups of our human ancestors.

-We have used the term ‘Neanderthal’ as a derogatory and humorous description of a non too bright character.
-But now we find we carry Neanderthal genes and they have great significance.
+We have used the term ‘Neanderthal’ (sometimes spelled with the ‘h’) as a derogatory and humorous description of a non too bright character.
+But now we find we carry Neanderthal genes and they have great significance, indeed respect is due!

 “In a recent annual meeting of The American Society of Human Genetics, researchers announced that some “Neandertal” genetic variants inherited by modern humans outside of Africa are not peculiarly Neandertal genes, but represent the ancestral human condition.
 The work highlights just how much diversity was lost when people passed through a genetic bottleneck as they moved out of Africa.

 “They left many beneficial variants behind in Africa,” says evolutionary genomicist Tony Capra of Vanderbilt University in Nashville, who reported the results.
 “Interbreeding with Neandertals provided an opportunity to get back some of those variants, albeit with many potentially weakly deleterious Neandertal alleles as well.”